-- Complete the Borrin Foundation Travel and Learning Award Proposal template including your proposal and personal statement.
+- Complete the Borrin Foundation Travel and Learning Award Proposal template (template in Word doc) including your proposal and personal statement.
 This document should be no more than 5 pages with max 3 pages for your proposal and max 2 pages for your personal statement.

 - Prepare your CV or resume (max 3 pages).

 - Ask two people for permission for the Borrin Foundation to contact them directly to provide a written reference – you can use our template to request written references.

 - Once all your paperwork is ready, complete our online application and upload your proposal and CV as PDF files.